priymavani/GIT_TASK/git_task_list_01.md

    git commit -m "Fixed a typo"
    git push origin fix-typo
    ```
+   ↦ making new branch and switching

+   ↦ making file with some text

+   ↦ adding to staging area

+   ↦ commit the change

+   ↦ push branch fix-typo to repo

 4. Open a pull request on GitHub.

+   ↦Go to your forked repository on GitHub.

+   ↦ Click the "New pull request" button.

+   ↦ Select the original repository and the branch you created (fix-typo) as the source.

+   ↦ Click the "Create pull request" button.
 ---

 ### **Part 4: Additional Practice**

 #### **Task 16: Simulate Team Collaboration**
 1. Create a repository and share it with a friend.
+   ↦
+   ↦
+   ↦
+   ↦
+   ↦
+   ↦
 2. Both make changes to the same file simultaneously.
+   ↦
+   ↦
+   ↦
+   ↦
+   ↦
 3. Practice resolving merge conflicts and pushing changes.
+   ↦
+   ↦
+   ↦
+   ↦
+   ↦
+   ↦

 #### **Task 17: Git Ignore**
 1. Create a `.gitignore` file:
    ```bash
    echo "node_modules/" > .gitignore
    ```
+   ↦ making new file with some content

 2. Add files and ensure ignored files are not staged:
    ```bash
    git add .
    ```
+   ↦ adding all data of the folder to staging area